Warmachine: Overview

 In addition to warcasters and warjacks, armies can field supporting infantry troops of many varieties, powerful machines of war called battle engines, durable structures that support their infantry troops, and even more massive versions of warjacks known as colossals.
 Some are infantry or gunners, while others have more specialized roles, from warjack repairmen to "journeyman" warcasters—novice versions of the models that command armies.
 Most of these troops come in groups and move in formations, but there are also independent characters called solos.

 In the first major expansion, Warmachine: Wrath, battle engines were introduced.
 Battle engines are huge mechanical constructs that are not warjacks and thus do not require focus.
 Each faction has one battle engine available at the moment.

 The second major expansion, Warmachine: Colossals, gave each faction towering warjacks known as Colossals.
 Taking a role similar to a battleship, each Colossal is heavily armed and capable of dealing and receiving large amounts of damage.
 Their powerful presence is balanced by their high cost to include them in an army, making the loss of a Colossal during the course of a game a heavy loss of resources.

 The third major expansion, Warmachine: Vengeance, added new Epic versions of older warlords, as well as new units, solos and warjacks.
 The new journeyman warcasters introduced with the video game Warmachine: Tactics (see below) were also added.

 Most recently, through the CID or Community Integrated Development process, a new model type has been added called structures.
 These immobile models often deploy far ahead of normal forces, but may not change positions throughout the game, and provide a powerful, if situational, bonus to your army.
 Stationed atop the largest base size in the game, these massive buildings can be seen from anywhere on the battlefield, making them tempting targets, but often powerful fortifications.

+In June 2024, it was announced that Steamforged Games had acquired the Iron Kingdoms brand, which includes Warmachine and related other titles.